SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.04.md

 Most spoken dialogue systems utilize pre-trained large language models as foundational models rather than pre-training with separate text data themselves.
 A series of approaches ([SpeechGPT [242]](../../Models/SpeechLM/2023.05.18_SpeechGPT.md); [SpeechGPT-Gen [244]](../../Models/SpeechLM/2024.01.24_SpeechGPT-Gen.md); [Spirit-LM [158]](../../Models/SpeechLM/2024.02.08_SpiRit-LM.md); [EMOVA [25]](../../Models/SpeechLM/2024.09.26_EMOVA.md); [LLaMA-Omni [57]](../../Models/SpeechLM/2024.09.10_LLaMA-Omni.md); [SyncLLM [203]](../../Models/SpeechLM/2024.09.23_SyncLLM.md)) use the LLaMA model and its variants as their foundational language model.
 On the other hand, ([LauraGPT [50]](../../Models/SpeechLM/2023.10.07_LauraGPT.md); [Mini-Omni [222]](../../Models/SpeechLM/2024.08.27_Mini-Omni.md); [Mini-Omni2 [223]](../../Models/SpeechLM/2024.10.15_Mini-Omni2.md); [OmniFlatten [246]](../../Models/SpeechLM/2024.10.23_OmniFlatten.md)) employ the Qwen ([Qwen [11]](../../Models/TextLM/2023.09.28_Qwen.md) [Qwen-2 [228]](../../Models/TextLM/Qwen2.md)) family of large language models as their backbone.
-Meanwhile, [Moshi [44]](../../Models/SpeechLM/2024.09.17_Moshi.md) employs an RQ-Transformer for hierarchical autoregressive modeling of speech, utilizing a unique structure that involves pre-training a text-only language model with datasets from the internet (e.g., Wikipedia \footnote{\url{https://dumps.wikimedia.org/}} and StackExchange \footnote{\url{https://archive.org/details/stackexchange/}}).
+Meanwhile, [Moshi [44]](../../Models/SpeechLM/2024.09.17_Moshi.md) employs an RQ-Transformer for hierarchical autoregressive modeling of speech, utilizing a unique structure that involves pre-training a text-only language model with datasets from the internet (e.g., [Wikipedia](https://dumps.wikimedia.org/) and [StackExchange](https://archive.org/details/stackexchange/)).
 The collected data was filtered using a comprehensive preprocessing pipeline to ensure quality and relevance, which included deduplication to remove redundant entries, language identification to retain text in the desired language, and quality filtering to exclude low-quality or irrelevant content based on criteria such as coherence and completeness.
 [VITA [61]](../../Models/SpeechLM/2024.08.09_VITA.md) utilizes [Mixtral 8x7B1 [95]](../../Models/TextLM/Mixtral.md), a representative LLM with a sparse mixture of experts (SMoE) architecture, and performs pure-text instruction tuning for its extended Chinese vocabulary.